Background Music for Streamers: Where to Find & What to Know

 Using Background Music in Streams

 Many Twitch streamers use background music to provide flair and atmosphere to their streams.
 Unfortunately, in too many cases, this music is obtained without permission from the individual or company that holds the rights to the music.
-Sometimes, streamers might use music with no idea as to whether they have the right to use that particular track.
+Sometimes, streamers might use music with no idea whether they have the right to use that particular track.

 If the music is commercial in nature — that is, it was released with the explicit intention of creating profit for the artist and their record label — that music is protected by copyright laws, meaning that someone owns the right to determine how the song is used.
-This means they can choose who is allowed to use their music, under what conditions that permission can be granted, and they are entitled to financial compensation for granting permission.
+This means copyright holders can:

-Streaming music in the background of a Twitch stream is a big deal.
 Some streamers have been temporarily banned for playing copyrighted music in their videos, and permanent bans for repeat violations are not unheard of.

 So, How Can I Get Music for My Stream?

 Under certain circumstances, you can safely play music on your Twitch stream.
+The following options may work for you.

 If you want to get permission to use licensed music on your stream, you can contact the artist or their management directly.
 There tends to not be a flat rate for music fees.
 The rate will instead be determined by the artist’s popularity and how big your own platform is.
-For example, more obscure artists can ask for upwards of $300, while an established artist could feasibly charge $10,000 for their music to be used in your stream.

 If you don’t have hundreds (or thousands) of dollars to put down for background music, you can look for online music libraries that provide customers with more affordable licenses and copyright cleared music to use for broadcasting.
 You can search for music by genre, feel, length, and other matches to fit your channel, and then pay a nominal fee (or no fee at all) to use the music.